jean-michel-gonet/dokuwiki-plugin-latexport/README.md

 	lualatex [name-of-page].tex

 ## Use installed fonts in Mac OS X

-(This procedure is far easier if you install Tex Live: https://tug.org/texlive/ )
+(To follow this procedure you need `fontspec` package and `otfinfo` utility.
+If you don't know how to get them, install Tex Live from the official web site: https://tug.org/texlive/ )

 To use system fonts, and not be restricted to the ones packaged in Latex, use the `fontspec`package:

 	\usepackage{fontspec}
-	\setmainfont{Haettenschweiler}
+	\setmainfont{Lucida Bright}

 To know the name of the font: